Vibrant coral and nurse shark at the Grace Bay barrier reef Nurse shark in the waters off Grace Bay, Providenciales.

 As is common with the reefs in the country, coral is vibrant and reef fish are plentiful.
 Sea turtles, lobsters, eels, and eagle rays are common, and even the occasional dolphin can be spotted.
 Schools of beautiful tropical fish, such as Atlantic spadefish, yellow goatfish, horse-eye jacks, blue chromis, and bluehead wrasse can often be seen at the shallower reef sites.
 Conch can generally be found in shallower depths where seagrass is present.

-Most of the sharks sighted around Providenciales are Caribbean gray reef sharks and nurse sharks, yet hammerheads, lemon sharks, and bull sharks are sometimes sighted, most commonly off the Northwest Point and southwest coast dive sites.
+Most of the sharks sighted around Providenciales are Caribbean grey reef sharks and nurse sharks, yet hammerheads, lemon sharks, and bull sharks are sometimes sighted, most commonly off the Northwest Point and southwest coast dive sites.
 During the winter months, humpback whales are sometimes seen in the deeper water off Providenciales.

 There’s a spectacular range of hard and soft corals to see when scuba diving in the Turks and Caicos, including branching elkhorn coral, a wide array of star corals, brain coral, barrel sponges, tube sponges, elephant ear sponges, and gorgonian and common sea fans, to name just a few varieties.